-- 1 Display the front/rear tilt of vehicle in real time. - Stop: Tilt angle is higher than 2.3° then the red warning symbol. - Driving: Tilt angle is higher than 10.2° then the red warning symbol.
+- 1 Display the front/rear tilt of vehicle in real time. - Stop: Tilt angle is higher than 2.3° then the red warning symbol and the alarm sounds. - Driving : Tilt angle is higher than 10.2° then the red warning symbol and the alarm sounds.